tommeagher/redesign/README.md

 The thinking behind this team is to avoid a separate staff from the general newsroom and from the IT department.
 After some successes, the model could move to other beats or grow the team.
 "Everyone loves a beat.
 If we're going to truly infiltrate them, we need to learn to walk among them and speak their language."

 As this team racks up successes, there'd be a real danger of being co-opted by the IT team.
 To avoid this, the newsroom developers would have to make friendly with IT and could play "Trading Places", rotating IT folks into the team for weeks or months at a time.
 This could give the IT staff a stake in making sure the team succeeds.
-The news devs and IT folks could also be on a single Slack instances to trade GIFs.
+The news devs and IT folks could also be on a single Slack instance to trade GIFs.

 There would also likely be a motion to have the news developers report to the head of IT or product because presumably journalists don't know how to manage coders.
 This team recommended ignoring that impulse and keeping the devs integrated in the newsroom management structure.